RabbitBio/RabbitKSSD/README.md

 All bug reports, comments and suggestions are welcome.

 ## Cite
-The paper of RabbitKSSD is under drafting.
+The paper of RabbitKSSD is under review.